rust-lang/rfcs/text/0000-inline-asm.md

 Inline assembler is implemented as an unsafe macro `asm!()`.
 The first argument to this macro is a template string literal used to build the final assembly.
+Additional template string literal arguments may be provided; all of the template string arguments are interpreted as if concatenated into a single template string with `\n` between them.
 The following arguments specify input and output operands.
 When required, options are specified as the final argument.